soxueren/atsd/api/sql/README.md

 | 1499177532000 | 2017-07-04T14:12:12Z | 5     | null | cpu_busy | nurswgvml007 | null |
 ```

-`JOIN` queries with asterisk return columns for all tables merged in the query.
+`JOIN` queries with asterisk return columns for all tables referenced in the query.

 ```sql
 SELECT *